Today I’m going to show you the best 30-06 scope for your rifle.

 Is It the One for You?

 If you want to try bagging deer at night with confidence in your shot, then the Nikon Prostaff is the scope for you.
 The BDC reticle and Nikon’s coatings take this scope to the next level.

-With excellent glass and a great app, the Prostaff is a favorite for long range and night hunting.
+With excellent glass and a great app, the Prostaff is a favorite for long range and night hunting (check out the best scope for 17 HMR).
 Overall, this is the .30-06 scope for you if you want something that’s a cut above the standard.

 Magnification: Variable | Dimensions: 15.2-in Length | Weight: 15.3 oz. | MOA Adjustment Clicks: ¼

 If you like to be the first one of your friends try out the newest and hottest tech products, then the Fullfield is the scope that will scratch that itch.

 Burris has developed one of the most unique reticles out there.
 It’s designed so that the shooter can quickly center their target, but it also provides bullet drop lines.
 Therefore, you’ll get all the information that a typical BDC reticle can provide, but much faster.

 Additionally, this scope will also allow easy parallax adjustment from the side, making it even simpler to dial in your shot.
 Compared to a top adjusted parallax, side adjustment can make all the difference to dialing in the shot comfortably.

 However, the new reticle design will take some getting used to, especially if you’re used to shooting with a Duplex reticle.
 The ideal scope ought to have all the precision that a BDC can offer coupled with the simplicity of Duplex.
 With this in mind, the Fullfield’s reticle is a perfect blend if you’re willing to put in the time to adjust.

 The casing also is prone to scratches.
 This doesn’t affect the use of the scope at all, but if you like your loadout to look snazzy, it’s something to consider.